TFloto/metro-nightmares/README.md

 `util/` contains the reusable snippets used throughout the app including contexts, hooks, helper functions, etc.

 ### Styling: `styles/`
-`styles/` includes the SCSS that makes MetroDreamin' look pretty.
+`styles/` includes the SCSS that makes MetroNIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARE' look pretty.

 ### Assets: `public/`
 `public/` includes static assets used on the site.